olexmal/ragu/QUICKSTART.md

 1. Open `http://localhost:4200` in your browser
 2. Go to "Upload & Import"
 3. Upload a test document
-4. Go to "Query" and ask a question
+4. Go to "Chat Playground" and ask a question

 **Via API:**
 ```bash